-Psy 523 Perspectives of Psychotherapy (majors only) 3 credits Exploration of a variety of writers as well as our own everyday experiences to comprehend the models used to describe the psychotherapeutic process and personal change.
+- Psy 523 Perspectives of Psychotherapy (majors only) 3 credits Exploration of a variety of writers as well as our own everyday experiences to comprehend the models used to describe the psychotherapeutic process and personal change.

-Psy 531 Psychological Physiology 3 credits A course aimed at reclaiming the body for a distinctly psychological understanding by exploring the metaphor of mechanism and by studying the body through other metaphors.
+- Psy 531 Psychological Physiology 3 credits A course aimed at reclaiming the body for a distinctly psychological understanding by exploring the metaphor of mechanism and by studying the body through other metaphors.
 Topics may include: emotion, experienced physical diseases, dying, aging, genetic and biochemical aspects of madness, hysteria, and hypochondria.
 Permission of instructor.

+- Psy 533

+Therapeutic Communication (majors only)

+3 credits

-Psy 533 Therapeutic Communication (majors only) 3 credits Principal focus on the therapeutic process of listening to, understanding, and responding to another.
+Principal focus on the therapeutic process of listening to, understanding, and responding to another.
 Techniques such as role playing, observation of others, tape recording.
-Beginning demonstration of principles and specifics of the interview process.

-Psy 535 Phenomenology of Therapeutic Change 3 credits Examination of implicit assumptions and values inherent in different models and definitions of positive psychological change in various forms of therapy; comparison with changes in everyday life.
+Beginning demonstration of principles and specifics of the interview process. - Psy 535 Phenomenology of Therapeutic Change 3 credits Examination of implicit assumptions and values inherent in different models and definitions of positive psychological change in various forms of therapy; comparison with changes in everyday life.
 Emphasis on the rationale and implementation of phenomenological research methods.
-Permission of instructor.

-Psy 541 The World of the Clinic 3 credits Discussion and analysis of practical and ethical issues in clinical intervention, politics of mental health, limits of responsibility, dilemmas of therapists, and issues in supervision.
-Permission of instructor.
+Permission of instructor. - Psy 541 The World of the Clinic 3 credits Discussion and analysis of practical and ethical issues in clinical intervention, politics of mental health, limits of responsibility, dilemmas of therapists, and issues in supervision.
+Permission of instructor. - Psy 543 Basic Practicum in Therapeutic Psychology I 6 credits

+Psy 544

+Basic Practicum in Therapeutic Psychology II

+6 credits
-Psy 543 Basic Practicum in Therapeutic Psychology I 6 credits Psy 544 Basic Practicum in Therapeutic Psychology II 6 credits Minimum 200 hours each of on-site supervised practicum experience in agencies providing psychological service; weekly group case consultation with two faculty as well as individual consultation. (majors only)

-Psy 551 Hermeneutics: Interpretive Foundations of Non-Behavioral Psychology 3 credits Philosophical study for practical decision-making in therapeutic practice; how the person reveals and constitutes meaning in space and time; analysis of protocol procedures and personal material; reflection on the philosophical ground of this activity in understanding and anticipating care of pathological styles of experience and behavior.
-Permission of instructor.

-Psy 555 Seminar in Humanities as Therapeutics 3 credits Immersion in cultural and symbolic expression such as history, philosophy, religion, art, music, literature, and mythology as preparation for therapeutic work.
-Interdisciplinary with humanities/ fine arts faculty.
-Permission of instructor.

-Psy 563 Integration Paper (majors only) 1 credit Completion of a written work on a chosen theme that integrates academic course work and practicum experience э.
+Minimum 200 hours each of on-site supervised practicum experience in agencies providing psychological service; weekly group case consultation with two faculty as well as individual consultation. (majors only) 6 credits - Psy 551 Hermeneutics: Interpretive Foundations of Non-Behavioral Psychology 3 credits Philosophical study for practical decision-making in therapeutic practice; how the person reveals and constitutes meaning in space and time; analysis of protocol procedures and personal material; reflection on the philosophical ground of this activity in understanding and anticipating care of pathological styles of experience and behavior.
+Permission of instructor. - Psy 555 Seminar in Humanities as Therapeutics 3 credits Immersion in a selected cultural and symbolic expression such as history, philosophy, religion, art, music, literature, and mythology as preparation for therapeutic work.
+Interdisciplinary with humanities/fine arts faculty.
+A different humanities expression will be selected each time the course is taught.
+May be repeated for a total of six credits.
+Permission of instructor. - Psy 563 Integration Paper (majors only) 1 credit Completion of a written work on a chosen theme that integrates academic course work and practicum experience.

 Psy 591 Special Topics 1-3 credits

 Psy 592 Special Topics 1-3 credits

 Psy 593 Special Topics 1-3 credits

 Psy 596 Independent Study 1-3 credits

 Psy 597 Independent Study 1-3 credits

 Psy 598 Independent Study 1-3 credits

-A student may take up to 6 credits of inner level undergraduate or
+A student may take up to 6 credits of u pper level undergraduate or

+graduate courses as a substitute for